ADotBit/odin-recipes/README.md

 # odin-recipes
-# Started coding journey on July 16.2022 with Python
-# Doing problem solving on Python
-# Started -Odin Courses- on August 01.2022
-# Start edX -Computer Science- on August 01.2022

-# August 03.2022 : My first project
+August 03.2022 : My first project

+This is the first time I'm touching html and using the git commands, following the advices given here: https://www.theodinproject.com/lessons/foundations-recipes.

+I am really excited about it !